isomerpages/moe-sped-itptoolkit/pages/Understanding Person Centred Planning.md

 description: Information about Person-Centred Planning
 ---
 <h4><strong>Person-Centred Planning</strong></h4>
-<p>At its core, person-centred planning (PCP) shifts our focus from perceived
+<p>Person-Centred Planning (PCP) is a transformative process that seeks to
-needs to the genuine aspirations of individuals with disabilities.
-It's a transformative process that puts the individual in the driver's seat of their own life journey.&nbsp;</p>
+place the individual in the driver's seat of their own life journey, by placing a focus on understanding the aspirations and wants of individuals with disabilities, through an intentional shift from others' perceptions of their needs.</p>
 <p>Imagine a world where every person with a disability has the power to
 shape their own future, where their voice is not just heard but actively sought out and respected.
 This is the world that PCP aims to create.&nbsp;</p>